Brainz22/useful_notes/flow4L1TriggerRate.md

 ```
 ***Note:*** You will have to validate your grid certificate in order to access the input file via `xrootd`.

-5. This will produce the file `step1_RAW2DIGI_L1_L1TrackTrigger_L1P2GT_USER.py`, which can be run by running `cmsRun step1_RAW2DIGI_L1_L1TrackTrigger_L1P2GT_USER.py` with `cmsenv`.
+6. This will produce the file `step1_RAW2DIGI_L1_L1TrackTrigger_L1P2GT_USER.py`, which can be run by running `cmsRun step1_RAW2DIGI_L1_L1TrackTrigger_L1P2GT_USER.py` with `cmsenv`.
 After running, you will have the `test.root` we need to use to get the `LLPScores`.
 You can check that everything looks good on the `test.root` file via `edmDumpEventContent test.root > out.txt` and opening `out.txt`.

-### step 5 via CRAB jobs:
+### step 6 via CRAB jobs:

  Use the `.py` file [here](https://gist.github.com/Brainz22/69cf0c8602e6f3eabbfcea860f60c7f0) to submit a job to produce the NANOAOD file needed for 1000 events using the `MinBias` dataset, for example.
-To run submit this, we will need to run:
+To submit this, we will need to run:

 ```bash
 crab submit -c CRAB_L1Nano_Minbias.py
 ```
 where `CRAB_L1Nano_Minbias.py` has he crab job specifications.
 The command `crab status -d crab_projects/crab_ucsd_MinBias` allows me to check the status of the CRAB job.

+We can check that a Tier server does exist by doing for example: `crab checkwrite --site=T3_US_FNALLPC` on LPC.
+I am running into permission issues, which might be related to my LPC and CERN grid Certificate being different...

 -----------------------------------------------------
 7. The branch with `LLPscore` function can installed as `git cms-checkout-topic -u ddiaz006:TOoLLip-integration`.
 This has the LLP tagger integration in cmssw.